-The National Association of Realtors said Monday that its seasonally adjusted pending home sales index climbed 3.1 percent to 106.9 last month, the highest reading since June 2013.
+The National Association of Realtors said Wednesday that its seasonally adjusted pending home sales index rose 1.1 percent to 108.6 last month.
+The index has climbed 11.1 percent over the past 12 months after having dipped in 2014.
+The number of signed contracts are at their highest level since June 2013.

-Average 30-year fixed rates were 3.69 percent last week, according to the mortgage giant Freddie Mac.
-That average has plunged from a 52-week high of 4.41 percent, a sharp decrease that makes it easier to purchase more expensive homes.
+Historically low mortgage rates should also help buyers.
+The average 30-year fixed rate was 3.65 percent last week, according to the mortgage giant Freddie Mac.
+The average has plummeted from a 52-week high of 4.33 percent.